 Fogarty Global Health Fellows

-These 12-month fellowships focused on critical, inter-related areas of health in low-income countries and provide outstanding opportunities for highly motivated individuals to experience research training at top-ranked, NIH-funded research centers in Kenya, Cameroon, Uganda, Ghana, Liberia, Peru, Thailand, Nepal and India.
+These 12-month research fellowships provide outstanding opportunities for highly motivated doctoral students and postdocs to experience research training at research sites in Kenya, Cameroon, Uganda, Ghana, Liberia, Peru, Thailand, Nepal and India.

-Each year the fellowships begin with an intensive orientation program in July, followed by mentored clinical research training at international partner institutions.
-Post-doctorate trainees and doctoral students in the health professions are eligible to apply.
+Each year the fellowships begin with an intensive orientation program at the NIH campus in July, followed by mentored research training at international partner institutions.
+Postdoctoral trainees and doctoral students from the US and from partner countries in the health professions are eligible to apply.

 - 2018-19: Kimberly Bonner | Ahmed Ddungu | Damalie Nalwanga | Tom Ngabirano | Teresa Piloya

 - 2017-18: Bridget Griffith | Edward Mpoza | Matt Pullen | George Omondi Paul

 - 2016-17: Mahsa Abassi | Sarah Lofgren | Shamilah Namusisi | Jonee Taylor